What is the meaning of DRIP for investors? What is a DRIP in investing?

 - Cash dividends can be reinvested to purchase shares (including fractional)

-- Some corporation will provide a discount on the shares purchased
+- Some corporations will provide a discount on the shares purchased

-- Some plans will allow you to make optional cash purchase (OCP) at little to no commission
+- Some plans will allow you to make optional cash purchases (OCP) at little to no commission

 - When available, the optional cash purchase can have a minimum and a maximum

-By default, the dividends is fully re-invested but you have the options, in some cases, to have it paid out in cash.
+By default, the dividends are fully re-invested, but you have the option, in some cases, to have it paid out in cash.

 Synthetic DRIP with Discount Brokers

-- Dividend is paid and deposited in your account
+- The dividend is paid and deposited in your account.

-- Discount broker acquires shares if enough money is present and deducts the cost of the share
+- Discount brokers acquire shares if enough money is present and deduct the cost of the share.

-- Discount from corporation can be applied but it depends on the discount broker
+- Discounts from corporations can be applied, but it depends on the discount broker.

 Starting a synthetic DRIP is as simple as asking your discount broker to start re-investing your dividends.
-In some cases, it’s an all or nothing.
-With an all or nothing discount broker, it means that all dividends from every holdings in the account will be re-invested if it meets the full share requirements.
+In some cases, it’s all-or-nothing.
+With an all-or-nothing discount broker, it means that all dividends from every holding in the account will be re-invested if they meet the full share requirements.

 DRIP Example

-Let’s take Fortis TSE:FTS for example, it’s a Canadian Dividend Aristocrat and it has increased its dividends for many years.
-Imagine that you were invested in Fortis 20 years ago and you had your dividend reinvested.
+Let’s take Fortis, for example.
+It’s a Canadian Dividend Aristocrat, and it has increased its dividends for many years.
+Imagine that you invested in Fortis 20 years ago and had your dividend reinvested.
 You would have the following benefits:

-- Full and/or fractional shares purchase every quarter
+- Full and/or fractional shares are purchased every quarter

 - A discount of 2% on the shares purchased

 Below is a table showing you the difference between fractional shares and full shares.
-After 20 years, you end up with 8 more shares simply by leveraging fractional shares.
+After 20 years, you end up with eight more shares simply by leveraging fractional shares.
 If you do OCP, it also buys fractional shares for you.
 Over time, it can add up.
-The table below simply assumes you buy once and let compound growth do its work.
+The table below assumes you buy once and let compound growth work.

 Year | Price | Value | Shares | Fractional Shares | Full Shares | Dividends | Dividend / Year |